Indonesia Stock Exchange (IDX)

 - Listed Companies (from 2020)

 Has written guidance on ESG reporting

-- Guidance for Sustainability Reporting can be found on Indonesia Financial Services Authority (Otoritas Jasa Keuangan) rule number 51/POJK.03/2017 regarding Implementation of Sustainability Finance for Financial Services Institutions, Issuers, and Public Companies.
+- Guidance for Sustainability Reporting can be found on Indonesia Financial Services Authority (Otoritas Jasa Keuangan) rule number 51/POJK.03/2017 regarding.
+The guidance and appendices can be found here, in Indonesian.

 Offers ESG related training

 - 11-12 March 2019: Seminar Collaboration IDX With GRI “Next Step in Sustainability Reporting: How to Start and Common Technical Issues in Reporting?”
 (Batch 1, Batch 2, Batch 3)